-10 Determination of approved voluntary organisations
+9 Determination of approved voluntary organisations

-- (1) The Governor-General may determine, in writing, on the recommendation of the Minister, that a voluntary organisation is an approved voluntary organisation. - (2) A determination may be made in respect of an organisation that, at the time when the determination is made, has ceased to exist.
+- (1) The Governor-General may determine, in writing, on the recommendation of the Minister, that a voluntary organisation is an approved voluntary organisation. - (2) A determination may be made in respect of an organisation that, at the time the determination is made, has ceased to exist.

-11 Recommendation of Minister - voluntary organisations
+10 Recommendation of Minister - voluntary organisations

-- (1) The Minister may make a recommendation for regulation 10 if the Minister is satisfied: - (a) in the case of an existing voluntary organisation that the organisation satisfies, and can reasonably be expected to continue to satisfy, the requirements of subregulation (2); and - (b) in the case of an organisation that has ceased to exist that: - (i) the organisation satisfied those requirements throughout its existence; and - (ii) the organisation was in existence on, or after, 30 April 1987. - (2) The requirements mentioned in subregulation (1) are the following requirements: - (a) the primary function of the organisation is to provide in Australia, in times of emergency or natural disaster: - (i) physical assistance to persons through search or rescue; or - (ii) physical assistance to protect property or the environment; - (b) the organisation is recognised by the Commonwealth, a State or a Territory as an organisation of the kind described in paragraph (a); - (c) in the course of performing the primary function, some or all of the members of the organisation are exposed, from time to time, to the risk of death, injury or trauma; - (d) a law of the Commonwealth, a State or a Territory, or the terms of membership of the organisation, require: - (i) insurance of members against the risk of death, injury or trauma; or - (ii) compensation in the case of death, injury or trauma to members; or in the course of performing that primary function;
+- (1) For regulation 9, the Minister may make a recommendation for an existing voluntary organisation if the Minister is satisfied that the organisation satisfies, and can reasonably be expected to continue to satisfy, the following requirements: - (a) the primary function of the organisation is to provide in Australia, in times of emergency or natural disaster: - (i) physical assistance to persons through search or rescue; or - (ii) physical assistance to protect property or the environment; - (b) the organisation is recognised by the Commonwealth, a State or a Territory as an organisation of the kind described in paragraph (a); - (c) in the course of performing the primary function, some or all of the members of the organisation are exposed, from time to time, to the risk of death, injury or trauma (including psychological trauma); - (d) a law of the Commonwealth, a State or a Territory requires, or the terms of membership of the organisation require: - (i) insurance of members against the risk of death, injury or trauma; or - (ii) compensation in the case of death, injury or trauma to members; or in the course of performing that primary function;